 Stamp Out Energy Vampires

-Unplug any appliances that you’re not using, including electronic devices like computers.
+Unplug any appliances that you’re not using; including electronic devices like computers.
 Don’t keep chargers plugged in, either.
 These all suck up energy even when they’re not in use.
+An eco-friendly option for plugging in electronics is using smart power strips.

 Stay In For Dinner

-From the gas your car uses to bring you to the restaurant to the trucks needed to deliver the food to the kitchen, dining out is a major cause of environmental distress.
+From the gas your car uses to bring you to the restaurant to the trucks needed to deliver the food to the kitchen, dining out is a significant cause of environmental distress.
+This is true even if the restaurant only serves environmentally sustainable food; better to just cook at home more.

 Go to a farmer’s market rather than the grocery store for your produce.
-It will taste fresher and you’ll be supporting local companies rather than gas-sucking national ones.
+It will taste fresher; and you’ll be supporting local farms rather than fossil fuel-intensive national ones.

 Turn Out the Lights/ Use Eco-friendly Lights

+Use energy efficient LED or CFL lights when you can.
 Turn off lights in rooms/ on patios when not needed.
-Once a week, have a brownout.
-Pretend that the electricity has gone out and you must make do in the dark.
-Light candles and use flashlights while you save money and energy.
-Use energy efficient CFL or LED lights when you can.
+Once a month, perhaps try a controlled brownout where you pretend that the electricity has gone out and you must make do in the dark; light candles and use flashlights while you save money and energy.

 Not bring your own beer, but rather bring your own bags to the grocery store to reduce the number of plastic bags floating around.
-If you do use those free bags at the grocery, recycle the plastic or brown grocery bags in designated bins at your grocery store, or save them up at home and recycle them at the appropriate mixed paper/ mixed plastic dumpsters at your local recycling center.
-Do the same with phone books and junk mail.
+If you do use those free bags at the grocery, recycle the plastic or brown grocery bags in designated bins at your grocery store, or save them up at home and recycle them at the appropriate mixed paper/ mixed plastic dumpsters at your local recycling center; do the same with phone books and junk mail.
+Ideally, use reusable shopping totes made of natural fibers or bamboo whenever possible.

 Order as many multicolored, separate recycle bins as available from your municipality.
 Also, locate your local recycling center, and visit it to see how many different categories of goods you can recycle.
-Yes, you’ve probably been recycling your soda cans and milk jugs for decades, but did you know (in many areas) you can recycle batteries, TVs and computers, cardboard, and old sneakers?
+Yes, you’ve probably been recycling your soda cans and milk jugs for decades, but did you know (in many areas) you can recycle batteries, TVs and computers, cardboard, and even many metal goods?

 Grow a Garden